conner-olsen/dotfiles/README.md

 # Dotfiles

-This repository contains my personal configuration files for various tools and applications that I use on my macOS system.
+My personal configuration files for various tools and applications that I use on my macOS system.

 ## Screenshots